-The AGENCY agrees to submit a quarterly Program Outcomes Report to the COUNTY.
 The COUNTY reserves the right to amend these data elements, performance measures, or reports as necessary to ensure that the overall programmatic purpose is demonstrated, quantified, and achieved.
 This report shall be submitted to the COUNTY no later than thirty (30) days following the end of the quarter.
-Where no activity has occurred within the preceding period, the AGENCY shall provide a written explanation for non-activity during the quarter which shall be mutually agreed upon in writing by the Parties.
+Where no activity has occurred within the preceding period, the AGENCY shall provide a written explanation for non-activity during the quarter, and no payments will be due and/or reimbursed.
 The report formats shall be prescribed and provided by the COUNTY.